 Tertiary Care – these services may be used if your child has a complex or rare condition.
 Tertiary care includes specialist hospitals such as Birmingham Children’s Hospital.

 Children and young people may receive a ‘continuing care package’ if they have needs arising from disability, accident or illness that cannot be met by existing universal or specialist services alone.
-Children with complex needs may also have special educational and social care needs so it is important that the package of care is assessed and developed through multi-agency input.
-This will create a holistic plan reflected within the child or young person’s EHC plan, if they have one.
+Children with complex needs may also have special educational needs and social care so it is important that the package of care is assessed and developed through multi-agency input.
+This will create a holistic plan reflected within the child or young person's EHC plan, if they have one.

 Attending health and medical appointments